SkidderMC/FDPClient/README.md

 ## For the bright future!
 因为UnlegitMC Team内部原因，Liulihaocai#3747退出开发团队
-FDP may continue to update and is looking for suitable candidates
+Due to some problems, something happened inside UnlegitMC of FDPClient development team, and our Liulihaocai left us temporarily.
+But after thinking, we decided that we will continue to update, but due to the lack of Liulihaocai , the new development team may not adapt so quickly.
+We have the new domain name: "fdpclient.club"
-Most developers remain the same, but we have lost liulihaocai
+Most developers will remain the same, but unfortunately we lost Liulihaocai temporarily.

 ## Issues